tunapanda/wp-repo-tracker/readme.txt

 Here are a few examples of things you can do:

-= Sprint Burn Down Chart =
+= Measure number of closed issues last week =

 Hello.

-= Open Source Crowd Engagement =
+= List issues in current sprint, and show a burn down chart =

 Test.

+= Engage open source hackers =

 = Hacking =
-Some small things to think about if you want to contribute:
+Some small things to think about if you want to contribute to this plugin:
 * Don't update the README.md file.
 Update the readme.txt file, then build the README.md file using `make readme`.
 This in turn uses the [wp2md](https://github.com/wpreadme2markdown/wp-readme-to-markdown) command,